florian-beetz/bachelor-thesis/thesis.md

 ![Maven's interaction with Maven Central to resolve and download dependencies for a build [@Muschko2014]](images/maven.svg){#fig:maven}

-Since dependencies in the central Maven repository must also declare their dependencies, the dependencies of dependencies -- so called *transitive dependencies* -- can also be automatically be resolved [@Muschko2014].
+Since dependencies in the central Maven repository must also declare their dependencies, the dependencies of dependencies -- so-called *transitive dependencies* -- can also be automatically be resolved [@Muschko2014].

 Dependency management of Maven and Gradle is not limited to external libraries,